ezrahall1/Nessus-Essentials/README.md

 <h1>Nessus Essentials</h1>

 <h2>Description</h2>
-Nessus is a remote security scanning tool, which scans a computer and raises an alert if it discovers any vulnerabilities that malicious hackers could use to gain access to any computer you have connected to a network.
-It does this by running over 1200 checks on a given computer, testing to see if any of these attacks could be used to break into the computer or otherwise harm it.

-This project will demonstrate how to run a credential scan using Nessus Essentials and showcase what to do with the vulnerabilities found in order to make your system secure.
+Nessus functions as a remote security scanning tool, diligently examining computers for potential vulnerabilities that could be exploited by malicious hackers to gain unauthorized access to connected networked systems.
+Employing over 1200 checks, Nessus scrutinizes a computer's security posture, identifying any potential threats that may compromise its integrity.
+This project will guide users through the process of executing a credential scan using Nessus Essentials.
+Additionally, it will provide insights into effectively addressing and mitigating the vulnerabilities uncovered, empowering users to enhance the security of their systems.
 <br />